crowdfavorite/wp-tagaroo/README.txt

 Clicking on a photo will show you a larger preview of the photo, and you can choose the size of the photo you want to add to your post.

 == Changelog ==

+= 1.5.0 =

+* Upgrade enpoints to use the new OpenCalais API
+* Implement PermID Company tags and their display on the frontend.

 = 1.4.8 =